orskoven/risking_open_source_llm_in_critical_infrastructure_-_a_secure_and_privacy_minded_approach/README.md

 This paper seeks to asses and demonstrate how companies can securely implement open sourced models to lower costs and increase customization to better harness the potential of faster inference.

+# Methodology

+Assesing the risk of any system, including LLM's requires a systematic and widely recognised and standardised approach.
+The risk assesment will hence be conducted by applying a ISO35000 compliant risk assement methodology, which can be translated into actionable ISO27001 compliant controls.